thinkingjet/SpeakSync/technical_breakdown.md

 - Implemented higher bitrate audio capture when available
 - Added sophisticated noise cancellation using WebRTC libraries
 - Used premium TTS voices with natural intonation
-- Added user controls for playback speed and voice selection
+- Added user controls for playback speed and voice selection(now removed due to conflicts with cloning)
 - Implemented audio normalization to maintain consistent volume

 These improvements significantly increased the subjective quality of synthesized speech based on user feedback.